View on GitHub

 utf16-surrogate

-In v0.0.22, if a file contains utf16 surrogates, it'll be flagged.
+If a file contains utf16 surrogates, it'll be flagged.

 check-spelling is designed for utf-8 based files, so a file containing a utf-16 surrogate should be a reasonably good indication that the file won't contain content check-spelling can handle.